 Permitting would continue under the current program.
 There would continue to be areas with limited permits available, which could be perceived by wilderness visitors as a reduction in primitive and unconfined recreation.
-However, this would be perceived as others as increasing the opportunities for solitude.
+However, this would be perceived as others as increasing the opportunities for solitude and enhancing natural resources protection.
 Overall, the permit system would result in long-term, minor, beneficial effects.